-Every parent receives a copy of the school's Behaviour Charter on joining the school, and they are signposted to the school's Behaviour, Anti-Bullying, Exclusions and Physical Intervention Policy on the school website.
+On joining the school, every parent is signposted to the school's Behaviour, Anti-Bullying, Exclusions and Physical Intervention Policy on the school website.
 The subject of bullying is addressed at regular intervals through the Personal, Social and Health Education (PSHE) curriculum.
 If the bullying is particularly serious, or the anti-bullying procedures are deemed to be ineffective, the Headteacher and/or the DSL will consider implementing child protection procedures.

-Peer on Peer Abuse
+Child on child Abuse

-ALL staff are aware that children can abuse other children and it can take many forms.
-It is important that all staff recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports.
+All staff are aware that children can abuse other children, both inside and outside of school, and it can take many forms.
+It is important that all staff recognise the indicators and signs of child on child abuse and know how to identify it and respond to reports.
 Bullying undermines confidence and causes misery and distress.
 It can affect a child or young person's attendance and progress at school.
 It can also have a detrimental impact on a child's mental health.
-Fear, isolation, anxiety and diminished selfesteem can lead to self-harm, depression and suicidal thoughts or actions.
+Fear, isolation, anxiety and diminished self-esteem can lead to self-harm, depression and suicidal thoughts or actions.
 Research has shown that children who are bullied and/or bully others are more likely to suffer from mental health issues.
 The rise of cyberbullying is a frequent cause of emotional disturbance in children and young people.
 Cyberbullying is insidious; technology enables perpetrators to have the power to reach their targets 24 hours a day, seven days a week.
-Peer on peer abuse can include (but is not limited to):
+Child on child abuse can include (but is not limited to):